 How Much Does It Cost to Start Up a New Law Practice?

 In order to represent clients and run a business, you have to have the proper structures in place.
-Depending on your field of law, the startup costs will vary.
+Depending on your field of law, the start-up costs for a new law practice will vary.
 Following are some key elements to consider when deciding if you are financially prepared to start your own legal practice.

 Office and Supplies

 First things first.
 An attorney needs an office to meet with clients, establish a business address, and create room for administrative growth.
 Your office space is oftentimes the first impression clients have when it comes to professionalism and productivity.

 Six to 12 months after launching your practice, you should have a plan in place for securing office space.
 Acquire a lease that fits your budget, sizing needs, and future growth plans.

 While you don’t need to invest in an interior designer to furnish and decorate the new space, you should look for space designed for professional firms.
 There are builders and contractors that specialize in this area.
 Seek out these groups.
 It’s best to have space designed for your use rather than renovating an existing space.

 Further, don’t forget to include equipment and office supplies in your budget.
 Copiers, break room essentials, and conference room furniture are imperative for the functioning of a law practice.
 Costs related to these can surprise you if not adequately budgeted for and monitored.
 Even the small day-to-day items like file folders, pens, business cards, paper clips, etc. will add up if you do not keep your budget in mind.

 Your startup budget should also set aside funds for various professional expenses such as licensing, taxes, industry memberships, continuing education, and business registration fees.